Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 ##### !question

-Update the helper function `get_letter_from_user` so that it takes an additional argument (`correct_guesses_list`) and uses that along with `wrong_guesses_list` to print the "You have already guessed that letter" as feedback to the user if the user has already guessed the letter.
+Update the helper function `get_letter_from_user` so that it takes an additional argument (`correct_guesses_list`).
+Use this new argument along with `wrong_guesses_list` to print "You have already guessed that letter" as feedback to the user if the user has already guessed the letter.

 ##### !end-question